anthonykoch/website/_posts/2019-02-06-image-compressors-compared.md

     <div class="Aside-content">
       <div class="Aside-tag  [ Tag is-absolute ]">Plugin settings</div>
       <p>
         Each plugin has its own settings that can be configured.
-This is a great article on configuring jpeg-compress:
+This is a great article on how <code>jpeg-recompress</code> settings work:
         <a href="https://mika-s.github.io/javascript/jpeg/compression/algorithm/2018/01/10/quality-min-and-max-with-jpeg-recompress.html">Quality, min and max with jpeg-recompress</a>
       </p>
     </div>